arprater/dqp_pipeline/README.md

     n.combined.trimmed.aa.count.tab.txt
     t.combined.trimmed.aa.count.tab.txt

+# Final output (named as for this example)

-The final output is a table containing a comparison of the original two files:
+The final output is a table containing a comparison of the original two files.
+For cases in which one or the other sample lacked reads, an RPM of 0.001 is used in calculating log (RPMt/RPMn) where RPMt is the RPM of the sequence from the target sample and RMPn is the RPM of the sequence from the "negative" sample.
+In this case, the name of this table would be

     n.combined.trimmed.aa.count.tab.compared_to.t.combined.trimmed.aa.count.tab.txt